TusharAMD/Runn/games/Balloon Shooter/README.md

 </div>

 ## ⚡️  Introduction
-Turtle Game is made using python after running the file you have to  hit the more balloon and win the game
+Balloon Shooter is made using python after running the file you have to  hit the more balloon and win the game

 # ✅ Install Dependecies:
   - You must have Python 3.8.3 or above.
 I expect everyone will have it.
 If not then update it now what are you waiting for.